dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-exchange-ews-client/set-up-activity-logging/_index.md

 ---
-title: Set Up Activity Logging
+title: Enable Activity Logging for EWS Client in .NET Applications
-ArticleTitle: Set Up Activity Logging
+ArticleTitle: Enabling Activity Logging in EWS Client for .NET
 type: docs
-weight: 41
+weight: 160
-url: /net/set-up-activity-logging/
+url: /net/enable-activity-logging-in-ews-client-csharp/
 ---

 Logging is used for debugging, as well as for collecting and analyzing working information about the application.
 Log files contain system information about the operation of the client application.

-## **Enable Activity Logging using appsettings.json File**
+## **Set Up Logging Using appsettings.json File**

 > **_NOTE:_** This option is preferred for .NET Core applications.